-Once you've convinced yourself to contact an attorney, which attorney to contact first is not hard to decide.
+Once you've decided to contact an attorney, which attorney to contact first is not hard to decide.
 John Gayle is a premier authority on Lemon Law, a primary author of the statutes that define Lemon Law in Virginia today, and a respected attorney who has helped thousands extract themselves from Lemon situations and restore their faith in consumer protection.
-If you're fed up with your Lemon and want to take effective action today, your first step is to contact John Gayle and the Consumer Law Group.
+If you're fed up with your lemon and want to take effective action today, your first step is to contact John Gayle and the Consumer Law Group.
+Fill out our Lemon Law Intake Form to tell us more about your situation.
+An attorney will contact you soon to discuss your options.

 Awarded: Full refund, legal fees and costs